THC: Accelerating Distributed Deep Learning Using Tensor Homomorphic Compression: Introduction

 \section{Introduction}

 In the past decade, the scale of machine learning training and data volume has increased dramatically due to the growing demand for various ML applications~\cite{yolo_2016_CVPR, LaMDA, gpt3, vgg, resnet, wang2018machine, wang2016database, wu2016google}.
-For example, Nvidia's Megatron-LM~\cite{megatron-lm-in-scale} required 3072 GPUs across 384 machines to train.
 Alibaba's general-purpose ML platforms also reported a rapid increase in ML training data, from hundreds of gigabytes to tens or even hundreds of terabytes, at an internet scale, within a few years~\cite{weng2022mlaas}.
-This trend is expected to continue in the future~\cite{ParamScaling} with the rapid advancements of MoE (Mixture of experts) ~\cite{moe, pmlr-v162-rajbhandari22a} and other giant models~\cite{LaMDA, gpt3, dlrm}.
-To support these large-scale models, we need large-scale distributed training, which incurs more network communications.
+This trend is expected to continue in the future~\cite{ParamScaling} with the rapid advancements of giant models~\cite{LaMDA, gpt3, dlrm, moe, pmlr-v162-rajbhandari22a}.
+To support these large-scale models, we need large-scale distributed training ~\cite{gholami2018integrated, cassini, sipml, TopoOpt}.

-Meanwhile, hardware computing has made great strides in recent years~\cite{tpu}.
-The advent of specialized ML accelerators~\cite{brainwave, vitis_ai, htfpga, finn-resnet} and the advancements in GPU/TPU hardware have improved the training efficiency significantly.
-Such increasing computing power generates higher throughput traffic into the network.
-Yet, the communication cost rises as the number of computing devices (workers) increases.
-To handle this massive data volume, compression is widely used to reduce communication cost~\cite{HiPress, ByteComp}.
-However, compression comes with extra computation costs and may affect training convergence and attainable accuracy.

-For example, with the parameter server (PS) architecture, where workers may send their compressed model updates (i.e., gradients) to the PS at each round, the PS must first decompress all gradients, aggregate them, and then compress the aggregated gradients again.
-Our microbenchmark shows that in a 4 workers 1 PS setting with TopK 5\% compression, the compression overhead can account for up to 51.45\% of the total round time (\cref{fig:round_time_ratio}).
-Moreover, inaccurate and compute-intensive compression may negatively impact overall training performance because it may both prolong round time and the number of rounds it takes to reach the target accuracy.
-For example, Espresso~\cite{ByteComp} shows that training an LSTM model using DGC compression with a 1\% compression rate (i.e., 100$\times$ bandwidth reduction) can slow down overall performance by up to 9\%.

-We observe that the main problem with such previous deployments is that they often apply bi-directional compression schemes by simply using a uni-directional gradient compression scheme in each direction, resulting in significant computational overheads at the parameter server and increased compression error, leading to longer training times and lower resulting model accuracy.
+However, distributed training incurs high communication overhead.
+Recent research \cite{ByteComp} has shown that the synchronization cost of GPT2~\cite{GPT2} and BERT-base~\cite{bert} in a 8-worker setting can be as high as 42\% and 49\% of the total time during training, even with state-of-the-art frameworks.
+As the number of workers increases, the communication overhead rises substantially~\cite{ParamScaling}.
+Meanwhile, computing devices are pushing more data into the network with specialized ML accelerators~\cite{brainwave, vitis_ai, htfpga, finn-resnet} and more advanced GPU/TPU hardware, which {further increases the communication overhead~\cite{network-bottleneck1, network-bottleneck2}.}